Gogi213/backtrader/README.md

 2. The application will automatically detect these files
 3. Select a dataset from the dropdown menu
 4. The symbol will be automatically detected from the filename
-5. Click "START БЕКТЕСТА" to begin the backtest
+5. Click "START БЕКТЕСТА" to begin the vectorized HFT backtest
 6. View results in the various tabs:
    - Equity Curve: Shows the performance over time
    - Trade Details: Lists all trades executed during the backtest